Images from The Gap 2021

-Individual graphics are available below or download all the graphics (.zip file).
+Individual graphics are available below or download all the graphics in English (.zip files).

 Solving the Gap.

 Chart of renters and rental units in the U.S., matched by income and affordability categories.
 Renters with extremely low incomes face an absolute shortage of affordable rental homes.

 Affordable and Available Rental Homes per 100 Renter Households